 Series A in 2012

-eSpark, Inc. is an educational technology company that designs and develops iPad-based applications aimed at enhancing learning for elementary school students.
-Founded in 2007 and headquartered in Chicago, with an additional office in San Francisco, eSpark offers tools such as Frontier, which motivates students to write, and a platform that provides differentiated instruction in math and English Language Arts (ELA).
-The company's mission is to create a student-centered learning experience that allows every student, regardless of their background, to achieve their academic goals and realize their potential.
-By curating personalized learning resources, eSpark enables teachers to address the diverse needs of their students, thereby transforming traditional classrooms through technology.
+eSpark, Inc. specializes in developing educational applications for iPad, aimed primarily at elementary school students.
+Founded in 2007 and headquartered in Chicago, with an additional office in San Francisco, the company offers tools such as Frontier, which engages students in writing, and eSpark, which provides differentiated instruction in math and English Language Arts (ELA). eSpark's mission focuses on creating a student-centered learning environment, ensuring that every student has the opportunity to achieve their academic goals, regardless of their background or circumstances.

 EdSurge